gardener/documentation/hugo/content/050-tutorials/content/howto/service-access/_index.md

 ### Type ClusterIP
-A service of type `ClusterIP` exposes service on an internal IP in the cluster, which makes the service **only reachable** from within the cluster.
+A service of type `ClusterIP` exposes a service on an internal IP in the cluster, which makes the service **only reachable** from within the cluster.
 This is the default value if no type is specified.

 ```yaml